Frequently Asked Questions

 When will we need to comply with WCAG 2.2?

 On October 5, 2023 the World Wide Web Consortium (W3C) officially released Web Content Accessibility Guidelines (WCAG) version 2.2.
-For the time being, UChicago’s Digital Accessibility Policy and Web Properties Management Standards will remain unchanged.
-Although the University requires compliance with WCAG 2.1 Level AA, the CDA strongly encourages you to familiarize yourself with the new Success Criteria and consider them in any upcoming projects.
+The University currently requires compliance with WCAG 2.1 Level AA.
+However, the CDA strongly encourages you to familiarize yourself with the new success criteria and consider them in any upcoming projects.